Minecraft-Malware-Prevention-Alliance/working-groups/docs/public-identity-infra/proposals/capabilities-api/README.md

 - Allowing CAs to monopolize mod features
 - Defining what will happen to a CA when breaking the trust laws, nor defining said trust laws
 - Deciding *how* jars will be signed
-- Defining the process that CAs should go through before allowing permissions (that is their own thing to figure out)
+- Defining the process that CAs should go through before giving capabilities (that is their own thing to figure out)

 ## Proposal
 While signing is useful for checking mods weren't modified or infected, it has lots more potential—we can send much more than simply, "hey, this is the mod!".
 We can tell the CA more, for example, that this mod wants to use unsafe code, or natives, or Mixins...

-We propose to add a permissions API that allows mods to use forbidden packages and classes.
+We propose to add a capabilities API that allows mods to use forbidden packages and classes, under approval from the CA.

 This proposal improves the security of using things such as classloading, reflection, unsafe blocks, native code, etc., but doesn't prevent us from using them completely.

-In the case of failed communication with the CA, we propose to show a big red scary warning pop up, with the classic "Here be dragons!" warning and "I know what I'm doing!" button, and give mods the permission they require to work.
+In the case of failed communication with the CA, we propose to show a big red scary warning pop up, with the classic "Here be dragons!" warning and "I know what I'm doing!" button, and give mods the capabilities they need to work.

 ### How will that work?

-When sending the mod's certificate to the CA to approve, we'll append a list of permissions the mod needs to use.
+When sending the mod's certificate to the CA to approve, we'll append a list of capabilities the mod needs.
-The CA will read the mod data and the permissions, and tell us if the mod is secure.
+The CA will take these capabilities into account, and may reject the certificate we've sent.
-If it is, we'll load it.

 #### Tech Talk